jigar007/CardGame/README.md

-# Card_game
+# Card Game
 Card guessing game using haskell

 The Game
 For this project, you will implement a two-player logical guessing game.
 Two players face each other, each with a complete standard deck of western playing cards (without jokers).
 One player will be the answerer and the other is the guesser.
 The answerer begins by selecting some number of cards from his or her deck without showing the guesser.
 These cards will form the answer for this game.
 The aim of the game is for the guesser to guess the answer.

 Once the answerer has selected the answer, the guesser chooses the same number of cards from his or her deck to form the guess and shows them to the answerer.The answerer responds by telling the guesser these ve numbers as feedback for the guess: